top of page

 Photo courtesy of KAT Centre Nepal

 Asia Wild is dedicated to rescuing and protecting the welfare of animals across Asia.
-We support organizations that rescue animals from abuse and captivity, combat illegal wildlife trade and trafficking, and promote global conservation and sustainability efforts.
-Our goal is to create a world where all animals can thrive, free from harm and exploitation.
+Our organization supports efforts that rescue animals from abuse and captivity.
+We combat illegal wildlife trade and trafficking while promoting global conservation and sustainability efforts.
+Our ultimate goal is to create a world where all animals can thrive, free from harm and exploitation.

 Join Us in Making a Difference

-With your support, we can foster a harmonious coexistence between nature and communities.
-By promoting and supporting spay and neuter initiatives, we take a significant step towards alleviating animal suffering and enhancing public health.
-Together, we can make a lasting impact on the lives of countless animals and the well-being of our communities.
+With your support, we can foster harmonious coexistence between nature and communities.
+By promoting and supporting spay and neuter initiatives, we take a significant step towards alleviating animal suffering.
+Together, we can enhance public health and make a lasting impact on the lives of countless animals.

 JOIN THE MOVEMENT!